DataFire/Integrations/integrations/generated/google_adexchangebuyer/README.md

 ### PublisherProfileApiProto
 * PublisherProfileApiProto `object`
-  * accountId `string`: Deprecated: use the seller.account_id.
-The account id of the seller.
   * audience `string`: Publisher provided info on its audience.
   * buyerPitchStatement `string`: A pitch statement for the buyer
   * directContact `string`: Direct contact for the publisher profile.